The Great Reclamation: Part 4

 Ah Boon and Natalie get closer.
 When the Gah Men ask for a report on fishing communities across Singapore, Ah Boon volunteers to interview his own community.
-One night, Ah Boon invites Natalie out to the seashore and, on his family’s boat, brings her to the island which only he can see.
+One night, Ah Boon invites Natalie out to the seashore and, on his family's boat, brings her to the island which only he can see.
 When Ah Boon and Natalie announce their marriage, his mother and brother are happy, but his Uncle lashes out.
 Soon, most of the kampong's residents—Ah Boon and Natalie, Ah Boon's family, and others—finally move into their apartments, but Uncle stays in the now-deserted kampong.

 Part 5

-The land reclamation project comes to a halt due to resource constraints: there isn't enough sand.
+The land reclamation project comes to a halt due to resource constraints: there is not enough sand.
 Meanwhile, Eng Soon is captured, and Siok Mei, now hunted by the Ang Mohs for her dedication to the leftist cause, is hidden on Ah Boon's island in the Pacific Ocean.
 In his office, Ah Boon is asked if he can help with the land reclamation project by locating the islands that Natalie attempted to find on behalf of the Gah Men.
 Realizing that Siok Mei is trying to trick him with love in order to free herself and Eng Soon, Ah Boon ultimately sells her out and reveals the locations of the islands to the Gah Men.

 Afterward, Singapore becomes independent, joining the Federation of Malaya, which officially ends British rule over the country.
 Ah Boon and Natalie now have a child, and several of Ah Boon's islands have been mined down to nothing in order for the land reclamation project to proceed.
 He ascends the ranks of the Gah Men and never sees Siok Mei ever again.
 Eagerly, he awaits for Singapore's continued progress into the future.